 If WUR frame protection is enabled, the R1KH shall derive and distribute the WIGTK and WIPN to all WUR non-AP STAs with which the R1KH has negotiated WUR frame protection.

-If control frame protection is negotiated, the R1KH shall derive and distribute the CIGTK and CIPN to all non-AP STAs with which the R1KH has negotiated control frame protection.(#M7)
+For non-MLO, if control frame protection is negotiated, the R1KH shall derive and distribute the CIGTK and CIPN to all non-AP STAs with which the R1KH has negotiated control frame protection.(#M7) For MLO, the R1KH shall derive and distribute the CIGTKs and CIPNs for setup links to all connected non-AP MLDs.

 (#11be)For non-MLO, if beacon protection is enabled, the R1KH shall derive and distribute the BIGTK and BIPN to all connected STAs.
 For MLO, the R1KH shall derive and distribute the BIGTKs and BIPNs for setup links to all connected non-AP MLDs.